 The specific assignments and the portion of your grade that those assignments are worth will vary across sections.
+Your instructor will provide you with the grading schema that is specific to the section in which you are enrolled.

 For the most part, your instructor will keep grades posted on Canvas so you can easily keep track of your progress in the course.
 If at any time you have questions about your grade or are concerned about the quality of your work, please contact your instructor.